Tyler-McIntyre/Pleb-LN/README.md

 ## Getting Started

 ### Clone the repository
 open a terminal and navigate to where you'd like to keep the repo.
-Use 'cd' to change the directory you're in for instance if my terminal is currently pointed at...C:\Users\tmcin\repos
+Use 'cd' to change the directory you're in, for instance if my terminal is currently pointed at...
 ```
 C:\Users\tmcin
 ```